How to Replace Redux with React Hooks and the Context API — SitePoint

 }

-Your browser page should have the following view.
-Click the buttons to ensure that everything is working:
+yarn start.
+The browser should start which should render a similar view.
+Click the buttons to ensure that

 .

-Hope this example makes sense — read the comments I’ve included.
-Let’s go to the next section where we’ll set up an example that is a bit more advanced.
+Let’s go the next section where we’ll setup an example that is a bit more advanced using the

-Contacts Example
+Contacts Example – useReducer

 In this example, we’ll build a basic CRUD page for managing contacts.
 It will be made up of a couple of presentational components and a container.
 There will also be a context object for managing contacts state.
 Since our state tree will be a bit more complex than the previous example, we will have to use the